Symfony 4: A quick Demo

 ./bin/console doctrine:schema:update --force

-entity to the list of entities managed by the admin
+Finally, add the Product entity to the list of entities managed by the admin

-generator (config/packages/easy_admin.yaml
+generator (config/packages/easy_admin.yaml):

 easy_admin: